mecc-monash/rbc/sensing_tutorial.md

 Each pin type, whether it’s digital or analogue, has a different method associated with it to either read a signal going into it or write a signal as its output.
 In summary, these functions are:

-- **Serial.begin(int baud_rate)**: Sets the data rate in bits per second (baud) for serial data transmission.
-For communicating with Serial Monitor, make sure to use one of the baud rates listed in the menu at the bottom right corner of its screen.

-- **Serial.println(val)**: Prints data to the serial port as human-readable ASCII text followed by a carriage return character (ASCII 13, or '\r') and a newline character (ASCII 10, or '\n').

 - **int digitalRead(int pin)**: Reads a value from a digital pin.
 The value returned is either the constant HIGH or LOW.

 - **void digitalWrite(int pin, int value)**: Writes a value from a digital value (i.e. either HIGH or LOW) to the specified pin.